The Clear Edge

 • End-of-day planning (30 min)

-Total: 4.25 hours daily, just keeping operations running = 21 hours weekly = 91 hours monthly.
+Total: 4.25 hours daily just keeping operations running, which adds up to 21 hours weekly.

 “If I don’t do this, projects slip,” she said.

-But her involvement wasn’t adding value—it was compensating for missing systems.
-Team needed her because:
+Her involvement wasn’t adding value—it was compensating for missing systems.

 • No clear project ownership (everyone checked with her on priorities)